 Drawing upon the Dutch experience, and in the conviction that it should not matter where a child comes from for its chances to be found, AMBER Alert Europe was launched in March 2013 by a group of specialists in law enforcement and IT services with the following goal:

-- To be a life-saving factor in abductions or disappearances of missing children or other vulnerable people throughout Europe;
+- To be a life-saving factor in abductions or disappearances of children or other vulnerable people throughout Europe;

 - To undertake any further actions necessary related to achieving or advancing the above-mentioned goal, in the broadest sense.